Text.PositionOfAny

 Text.PositionOfAny searches multiple characters in Power Query M

 The code above changes the list of number positions into a list of text values.
-The Text.Combine function then merges these text values into a single cell separated by a comma.
+The Text.Combine function then merges these text values into a single cell, separated by commas.

-These examples clearly show that the Text.PositionOfAny function is versatile when it comes to finding the positions of various characters in a string.
-To use the function to its fullest, be sure to use the Occurrence.Type parameter to get the results you need.
+These examples show that the Text.PositionOfAny function is useful for finding the positions of various characters in a string.

 Learn more about Text.PositionOfAny in the following articles: